Professor Richard Compton

 The group has a strong history in producing outstanding Part II and D.Phil. theses.
 The work of the group is at the forefront of international research and our students all contribute to this from day one.
 We have a wide range of interests within dedicated experimental and theoretical subgroups.
 The Compton Group website allows you to explore some of the research, the publications (and books) and to see the scientists in, and collaborating with, the Group.

 In November 2006, Professor Compton launched the company 'OxTox Limited' which is aimed at developing electrochemical sensors for roadside drug testing.
-Another company ‘Senova Systems Inc’, based in San Francisco, is aimed at developing new pH sensiors especially for the biopharma industry.
+Another company ‘Senova Systems Inc’, based in San Francisco, is aimed at developing new pH sensors especially for the biopharma industry.
+The company recently launched the first ever calibration free pH meter which won the Best New Product Prize at the prestiguous PittCon meeting in March 2013.